-A January 6 conspiracy case just got far worse for this group of pro-Trump extremists
+A January 6 conspiracy case just got even worse for this group of pro-Trump extremists

 Federal prosecutors have broadened their January 6 conspiracy case against Oath Keepers, charging four additional members of the far-right militia group on Sunday in a plot allegedly involving at least 16 people to disrupt the certification of the 2020 presidential election.
-Federal agents also recently executed a search warrant targeting the group’s founder and seized his phone, an Oath Keepers’ attorney told Mother Jones on Tuesday.
+Federal agents also recently executed a search warrant targeting the group’s founder and seized his phone, an Oath Keepers attorney told Mother Jones on Tuesday.

-The conspiracy case has deepened against a stark political backdrop: Just ahead of this past Memorial Day weekend, Senate Republicans blocked a bipartisan commission that would investigate what led to the Jan.
-6 insurrection, a historic assault on Congress in which throngs of belligerent Trump supporters viciously attacked police, ransacked the Capitol Building and threatened to kill lawmakers and Vice President Mike Pence.
+The conspiracy case has deepened against a stark political backdrop: Just ahead of this past Memorial Day weekend, Senate Republicans blocked a bipartisan commission that would investigate what led to the January 6 insurrection, a historic assault on Congress in which throngs of belligerent Trump supporters viciously attacked police, ransacked the Capitol and threatened to kill lawmakers and Vice President Mike Pence.
 But even as Republican leaders impede further exposure of their party’s role in the “stolen election” lie that fueled the attack, the case against the Oath Keepers continues to reveal the influence of that incendiary rhetoric.

 “QRF will be our Law Enforcement members of Oathkeepers,” another defendant wrote on January 3, asking in a separate message the following day: “Where can we drop off weapons to the QRF team?
 I’d like to have the weapons secured prior to the Op tomorrow.”